tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Bucket 接口/自定义域名（domain）/PUT Bucket domain_intl_en.md

 This API is used to configure a custom domain for a bucket.

 > !
 > - You can add up to 20 custom domains.
-To add more, please [contact us](https://cloud.tencent.com/act/event/Online_service).
+To add more, please contact us by [submitting a ticket](https://console.cloud.tencent.com/workorder/category).
 > - The custom domain supports 3 types of origin servers (default, static website, and global acceleration).
 To use a static website origin server, [enable a static website](https://intl.cloud.tencent.com/document/product/436/14984).
 To use a global acceleration origin server, [enable global acceleration](https://intl.cloud.tencent.com/document/product/436/33406).
 > - By default, the root account has permission to add a custom domain to a bucket and can go to the [CAM console](https://console.cloud.tencent.com/cam/overview) to grant such permission to a sub-account by allowing it to call the `PutBucketDomain` API.